The center of a Green biset functor: Introduction

+This paper is devoted to the construction of two analogues of the center of a ring in the realm of Green biset functors, that is ``biset functors with a compatible ring structure''.
+For a Green biset functor $A$, we present {\em the commutant} $CA$ of $A$, defined from a commutation property, and {\em the center} $ZA$ of $A$, defined from the structure of the category of $A$-modules.
+Both $CA$ and $ZA$ are again Green biset functors.
+These constructions are inspired by similar ones for Mackey functors for a fixed finite group made in Chapter~12 of \cite{bGfun}.
 The commutant $CA$ is always a Green biset subfunctor of $A$, and we say that $A$ is {\em commutative} if $CA=A$.
 Most of the classical representation functors are commutative in that sense.
 One of them plays a fundamental - we should say {\em initial} - role, namely the Burnside biset functor $B$, as biset functors are nothing but {\em modules} over the Burnside functor.
 An important feature of the category $\AMod{B}$ is its monoidal structure: given two biset functors $M$ and $N$, one can build their tensor product $M\otimes N$, which is again a biset functor.
 For this tensor product, the category $\AMod{B}$ becomes a symmetric monoidal category, and a Green biset functor $A$ is a {\em monoid object} in $\AMod{B}$.
 More generally, for any Green biset functor $A$, we consider the category $\AMod{A}$ of $A$-modules.
 We will make a heavy use of the equivalence of categories between $\AMod{A}$ and the category of linear representations of the category $\cp_A$ introduced in Chapter 8 of~\cite{biset} (see also Definition~\ref{PA} below), which has finite groups as objects, and in which the set of morphisms from $G$ to $H$ is equal to $A(H\times G)$.
 The category $\cp_B$ associated to the Burnside functor is precisely the {\em biset category} of finite groups.
 It is a symmetric monoidal category (for the product given by the direct product of groups), and this monoidal structure induces via Day convolution (\cite{day}) the monoidal structure of $\AMod{B}$ mentioned before.
 A natural question is then to know when the cartesian product of groups endows the category $\cp_A$ with a symmetric monoidal structure, and we show that this is the case precisely when $A$ is commutative.
 In this case the category $\AMod{A}$ also becomes a symmetric monoidal category.

 Even though the definition of the center $ZA$ of a Green biset functor $A$ is fairly natural, showing that it is endowed with a Green biset functor structure (even showing that $ZA(G)$ is indeed a set!) is not an easy task, it requires several and sometimes rather nasty computations.
 On the other hand, one of the rewarding consequences of this laborious process is that we obtain a description of $ZA(G)$ in terms also of a commutation condition, this time on the morphisms of $\cp_A$.
 Once we have that $ZA$ is indeed a Green biset functor, we show some nice properties of it, for instance that there is an injective morphism of Green biset functors from $CA$ to $ZA$.
 This implies in particular that $ZA$ is a $CA$-module.
 We show also that in case $A$ is commutative, it is a direct summand of $ZA$ as $A$-modules.